Dherukumar/DSA/javascript/Java/InterviewCodingquestion.md

-## How reverse a string in java using inbuild method
+## 1.How reverse a string in java using inbuild method
 ```
 public class Main
 {